jandix/js-for-ds/README.md

 #### Download Dependencies

 Before you can start the server you have to install the required dependencies.
 You can imagine the dependencies as packages in Python or R. The packages can be installed using npm. npm is similar to Python's package manager pip.
+Open the command line or terminal and navigate to the backend folder.
 Use the following command to install the dependencies.

 :warning: **You have to enter the backend folder first to execute the command.**